-ID Indicator (name of indicator) Measurement unit Fund Category cregion of Target value (2023) Source of data Frequency of reporting 10.7 Number of participants in programmes for obtaining competences Number ESF Vzhodna Slovenija 25,740 Monitoring Annually Number ESF Zahodna Slovenija 17,160 Monitoring Annually 10.8 Number of persons above the age of 45 Number ESF Vzhodna Slovenija 18,020 Monitoring Annually participating in programmes for obtaining competences Number ESF Zahodna Slovenija 12,010 Monitoring Annually
+ID Indicator (name of indicator) Measurement unit Fund Category of region Target value (2023) Source of data Frequency of reporting 10.7 Number of participants in programmes for obtaining Number ESF Vzhodna Slovenija 25,740 Monitoring Annually competences Number ESF Zahodna Slovenija 17,160 Monitoring Annually 10.8 Number of persons above the age of 45 participating Number ESF Vzhodna Slovenija 18,020 Monitoring Annually in programmes for obtaining competences Number ESF Zahodna Slovenija 12,010 Monitoring Annually

-^{}Obtaining competences (in the framework of indicators 10.7 and 10.8) refers to the fact that the participants obtain general and vocational competences which in certain instances also facilitate raising the level of education up to the ISCED 3-4 level.
+\Obtaining competences (in the framework of indicators 10.7 and 10.8) refers to the fact that the participants obtain general and vocational competences which in certain instances also facilitate raising the level of education up to the ISCED 3-4 level.

-ID Indicator (name of Measurement Fund Category o Target Source of data Frequency of

-indicator) unit region value reporting

-(2023)

-10.9 Number ESF Vzhodna 12,000 Monitoring Annually

-Number of participants in Slovenija

-guidance activities 1

-Number ESF Zahodna Slovenija 8,000 Monitoring Annually 10.10 Number of participants in training and specialisation programmes, and programmes to obtain ESF Vzhodna Slovenija 35,604 Monitoring Annually additional qualification, and requalification programmes Number ESF Zahodna Slovenija 23,736 Monitoring Annually
+ID Indicator (name of indicator) Measurement unit Fund Category of region Target value (2023) Source of data Frequency of reporting 10.9 Number of participants in guidance activities Number ESF Vzhodna Slovenija 12,000 Monitoring Annually Number ESF Zahodna Slovenija 8,000 Monitoring Annually 10.10 Number of participants in training and specialisation programmes, and programmes Number ESF Vzhodna Slovenija 35,604 Monitoring Annually to obtain additional qualification, and requalification programmes Number Number ESF Zahodna Slovenija 23,736 Monitoring Annually

-^{}Guidance activities are aimed at participation in formal or non-formal learning or training, and the acquisition of additional qualifications.
+\Guidance activities are aimed at participation in formal or non-formal learning or training, and the acquisition of additional qualifications.

-ID Indicator (name of indicator) Measurement unit Fund Category of region Target value (2023) Source of data Frequency of reporting 10.11 Number of education institutions participating in projects Number ESF Vzhodna Slovenija 270 Monitoring Annually Number ESF Zahodna Slovenija 240 Monitoring Annually 10.12 Number of higher education institutions participating in projects Number ESF Vzhodna Slovenija 26 Monitoring Annually Number ESF Zahodna Slovenija 55 Monitoring Annually 10.13 Number of professional staff participating in programmes to enhance Number ESF Vzhodna Slovenija 30,520 Monitoring Annually the quality and efficiency of education and training Number ESF Zahodna Slovenija 23,980 Monitoring Annually 10.14 Number of young people included in scholarship schemes Number ESF Vzhodna Slovenija 3,053 Monitoring Annually Number ESF Zahodna Slovenija 1,377 Monitoring Annually
+ID Indicator (name of indicator) Measurement unit Fund Category of region Target value (2023) Source of data Frequency of reporting 10.11 Number of education institutions participating in projects Number ESF Vzhodna Slovenija 270 Monitoring Annually Number ESF Zahodna Slovenija 240 Monitoring Annually 10.12 Number of higher education institutions participating in Number ESF Vzhodna Slovenija 26 Monitoring Annually projects Number ESF Zahodna Slovenija 55 Monitoring Annually 10.13 Number of professional staff participating in programmes Number ESF Vzhodna Slovenija 30,520 Monitoring Annually to enhance the quality and efficiency of education and training Number ESF Zahodna Slovenija 23,980 Monitoring Annually 10.14 Number of young people included in scholarship schemes Number ESF Vzhodna Slovenija 3,053 Monitoring Annually Number ESF Zahodna Slovenija 1,377 Monitoring Annually

-^{}For the purpose of output indicator 10.11, participation of education institutions in projects refers to the implementation of flexible learning pathways strategies (one umbrella strategy or several strategies in individual fields), which include innovative learning practices, programmes for establishing links between the social and (non)economic environment, the use of open learning sources, innovative teaching practices, etc. The criteria for determining performance in terms of promoting flexible learning pathways are specific for education institutions institutions due to the fact that the educational system in the Republic of Slovenia is separated from the higher education system.
-Each of the system has its own characteristics for determining quality which means that they cannot be transferred.
+\For the purpose of output indicator 10.11, participation of education institutions in projects refers to the implementation of flexible learning pathway strategies (one umbrella strategy or several strategies in individual fields), which include innovative learning practices, programmes for establishing links between the social and commercial and non-commercial environment, the use of open learning sources, innovative teaching practices, etc. The criteria for determining performance in terms of promoting flexible learning pathways are specific for education institutions due to the fact that the education system in Slovenia is separated from the higher education system.
+Each system has its own characteristics for determining quality which means that they cannot be transferred.

-2.10.4 Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training (VET) systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of
+2.10.4.
+Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training (VET) systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work-based learning systems, including dual learning systems and apprenticeship schemes